Straitjacket: History

 Despite its popular consideration as humane, straitjackets were misused.
 Over time, asylums filled with patients and lacked adequate staff to provide proper care.
 The attendants were often ill-trained to work with the mentally ill and resorted to restraints to maintain order and calm.
-In fact, during the late nineteenth and early twentieth centuries, some prisons even used straitjackets to punish or torture inmates.
+During the late nineteenth and early twentieth centuries, some prisons even used straitjackets to punish or torture inmates.
+In this period, Folsom State Prison and San Quentin State Prison were notorious for their use of the straitjacket on inmates.
+When 15-year-old Edward Andrews died in Birmingham Prison in 1853, authorities ruled that he had committed suicide having "been driven to despair at being punished" with the straitjacket.